De que te quiero, te quiero: Plot

-Natalia (Livia Brito) and Diego (Juan Diego Covarrubias) meet in Túxpan, Veracruz, and love between the two arises from the first moment they see each other.
-Diego is a handsome young businessman, noble and with good feelings, who lives in Mexico City, is the vice president of Caprico Industries and grandson of the powerful Don Vicente Cáceres (Aarón Hernán), a bitter, arrogant, and controlling man.
+Natalia and Diego meet in Túxpan, Veracruz, and fall in love at first sight.
+Diego is a handsome young businessman, noble and with good feelings, who lives in Mexico City, is the vice president of Caprico Industries and grandson of the powerful Don Vicente Cáceres, a bitter, arrogant, and controlling man.
 Natalia is a beautiful, simple young girl from a humble family, she is a fast food errand girl and is chosen as the queen of the fishermen's village.
-But she does not know that Diego has a twin brother: Rodrigo (also Covarrubias), a seductive young man with bad feelings and all that glitters is not gold without scruples.
-On the night of the coronation, Rodrigo tries to rape Natalia pretending to be Diego, but Andrés (José Carlos Femat) appears (who has always been in love with Natalia), defends her and Rodrigo falls hitting his head and is left in a coma.
+But she does not know that Diego has a twin brother, Rodrigo, a seductive young man with bad feelings and all that glitters is not gold without scruples.
+On the night of the coronation, Rodrigo tries to rape Natalia pretending to be Diego, but Andrés appears (who has always been in love with Natalia), defends her and Rodrigo falls hitting his head and is left in a coma.

-When the young woman tells her mother, Carmen (Cynthia Klitbo), what happened, she fears that Rodrigo is going to denounce her, so the García family moves to Mexico City with the excuse of "trying their luck at work" and opens a small restaurant.
-In addition, some of Natalia's acquaintances live in Mexico: a priest Juancho (Rolando Brito), her godmother Luz (Silvia Mariscal), and Eleazar (Marcelo Córdoba), the son of Luz and Carmen's childhood friend who is also the latter's love interest.
+When the young woman tells her mother, Carmen, what happened, she fears that Rodrigo is going to denounce her, so the García family moves to Mexico City with the excuse of "trying their luck at work" and opens a small restaurant.
+In addition, some of Natalia's acquaintances live in Mexico: a priest Juancho, her godmother Luz, and Eleazar, the son of Luz and Carmen's childhood friend who is also the latter's love interest.

-Irene (Marisol del Olmo), Vicente's daughter and Diego and Rodrigo's aunt, returns to Mexico City.
+Irene, Vicente's daughter and Diego and Rodrigo's aunt, returns to Mexico City.
 Irene is a depressive woman marked by destiny: when she was very young, she became pregnant by Tadeo; when her father found out, he took his daughter away from her, made her believe that she died and sent her to live abroad.
 Irene takes refuge in alcohol and gives her father a hard time to show him her hatred.